jbtule/FSharp.Interop.Compose/Readme.md

 ##Contribute

-The `generate` target of the F# make file [Make.fsx](https://github.com/jbtule/ComposableExtensions/blob/master/tools/Make.fsx) provides a mechansim to identify static base class libraries and alter their parameter order and writing out the module on a per class basis.
+The `generate` target of the F# make file [Make.fsx](https://github.com/jbtule/ComposableExtensions/blob/master/tools/Make.fsx) provides a mechansim to identify static base class libraries and alter their parameter order and write out the module on a per class basis.

 The [tool/Generate.fsx](https://github.com/jbtule/ComposableExtensions/blob/master/tools/Generate.fsx) script provides the generalized api for generating those wrappers.